risk-first/website/practices/Coding.md

 ## What Is It

 **Coding** is the main practice that identifies us as working on a _software project_:  Actually entering instructions in a language that the computer will understand, be it Java, C++, Matlab, Excel or _whatever_.
-It is transferring the ideas in your head into steps that the computer can understand.
+It is transferring the ideas in your head into steps that the computer can understand, or, as Wikipedia has it:

+> "...actual writing of source code." -- [Wikipedia, _Computer Programming_](https://en.wikipedia.org/wiki/Computer_programming)

 -- add a standard definition of coding or hacking here.